bitcoin-api/bitcoin-api-full-stack/README.md

 OR

-Start your bitcoin in production mode (livenet):
+Start your bitcoin in production mode (mainnet):
 ```
 bitcoind -daemon
 ```